-Figure 3: The jet stream of the model setup.

-Left: The zonal wind speed of the jet stream at the height of given model tropopause (12500m AGL).
-Pressure contours (in hPa) are overlaid together with zonal wind quivers.

-Right: A cross-sectional view of the zonal wind associated with the jet stream through the centre of the domain overlaid with zonal wind quivers.
+Figure 3.
+The jet stream of the model setup. (a) The zonal wind speed of the jet stream at the height of the given model's tropopause (12 500 m a.g.l.).
+Pressure contours (in hPa) are overlaid together with zonal wind quivers. (b) A cross-sectional view of the zonal wind associated with the jet stream through the centre of the domain overlaid with zonal wind quivers.

 The study examines how the meteorological fields changed based on a high-PV anomaly which is forced into the domain.
-It should be noted that this takes place in the southern hemisphere atmosphere where large negative values of PV are associated with cyclonic motion, contrary to the northern hemisphere where cyclonic motion is associated with large positive values.
-For the purposes of this study, high-PV values are associated with large negative values of PV.
-The three-dimensional PV anomaly given by:
+It should be noted that this takes place in the